2amigos/yii2-usuario/docs/installation/mailer.md

 ```

 Actually, the only thing required is the `fromEmail` value.
-If you want to set it the same as supportEmail from your config params (like yii2-app-advanced template):
+If you want to set it the same as senderEmail and senderName from your config params (like yii2-app-advanced template):
 ```php
     ...
     'modules' => [